joaoguilhermemendes/SocialMedia_logs/README.md

 # SocialMedia Logs

-This project is designed to manage and analyze instagram logs.
+This project is designed to manage and analyze logs.
 It provides tools to collect, process, and visualize data from instagram.

 ## Installation